Broadcasters take Aereo battle to U.S. Supreme Court

 Walt Disney Co's ABC network, CBS Broadcasting Inc, Comcast Corp's NBCUniversal and Fox Television Stations Inc said in their court filing the court's "intervention is urgently needed."
 They said allowing Aereo to operate is, "already transforming the industry and threatening the very fundamentals of broadcast television."

-The broadcasters are appealing a decision by the 2nd U.S. Circuit Court of Appeals in April that denied their request to shut Aereo while litigation moves forward.
+The broadcasters are appealing an decision by the 2nd U.S. Circuit Court of Appeals in April that denied their request to shut Aereo while litigation moves forward.

 A spokeswoman for Aereo said the company would "respond, as appropriate, in due course."